-Top Seven Steps To Help You Sleep Better
+Seven Steps To Help You Sleep Better Naturally

 The importance of a good night’s sleep cannot be understated.
-In Britain, the average adult sleeps just six hours per night which is below the recommended amount of seven to eight hours.
+In Britain, the average adult sleeps just six hours per night, which is below the recommended amount of seven to eight hours.
 Your body heals while you sleep, repairing everything from muscles to neurotransmitters.
 Your heart and other organs depend on sleep to rest and repair themselves.
-It’s as essential as food, water, and oxygen.
-Without it, our bodies begin to shut down, which means that taking steps to get a good night’s sleep can transform our health and wellbeing.
+Sleep is as essential as food, water, and oxygen.
+Without it, our bodies begin to shut down, which means that taking steps to get a good night’s sleep can transform our health and well-being.

-Everyone needs a good night’s sleep regularly, however, it can sometimes feel hard to achieve amid the pressures of daily life.
-To help, we have these top seven steps to getting a natural good night’s sleep.
+Everyone needs a good night’s sleep regularly; however, it can sometimes feel hard to achieve amid the pressures of daily life.
+To help, we share our seven steps to helping you get a good night’s sleep naturally.

 1. Get into a routine.

-Your body’s circadian rhythm functions on a set loop, aligning itself with sunrise and sunset.
-Going to bed at a set time each night and get up at the same time each morning allows your body to programme itself to fall asleep and wake at a particular time naturally.
+Your body’s circadian rhythm functions on a set loop, aligning with sunrise and sunset.
+Therefore, going to bed at a set time each night and getting up at the same time each morning allows your body to programme itself to fall asleep and wake at a particular time naturally.

 2. Take time to relax